-You’ll need the big box of crayons for this project (we used a total of 70 in ours), but it's definitely worth putting the colorful wax to alternate use to create this piece of quick original art.
+You’ll need the big box of crayons for this project—a total of 70 were used in the example—but it's definitely worth putting the colorful wax to alternate use to create this piece of quick original art.

-While we selected an 18 x 24-inch canvas here, this project is easily scalable to any sized base.
+An 18 x 24-inch canvas is used here, but this project is easily scalable to any sized base.
 In fact, try varying your background’s color or texture for a unique take on your crayon art.
 Finally, keep your hot glue handy, and invest in a heat gun for the most controlled wax melting.
-While a hair dryer does get hot enough to melt crayons, it’ll produce a more splattered, and less drippy, effect than a heat gun.
+While a hairdryer does get hot enough to melt crayons, it’ll produce a more splattered, and less drippy, effect than a heat gun.

 03 of 08